freelancer-legal-guide

 Client Not Paying Up After Follow-Up?
 Freelancers’ Legal Guide

 Freelancing is attractive to many creatives and professionals in the modern age.
-The freedom that comes with setting your own working hours, choosing to pursue only passion projects, and escaping the confines of a corporate business structure is too compelling for many to pass up.
+The freedom that comes with setting your working hours, pursuing only passion projects, and escaping the confines of a corporate business structure is too compelling for many to pass up.

-Thanks to the rise of the gig economy, as well as the increasing accessibility of freelancing websites, services, and mobile applications, around 47% of the global workforce can be considered professional freelancers, with more than 40% of Gen Z professionals reporting freelance work in the last year.
+Thanks to the rise of the gig economy and the increasing accessibility of freelancing websites, services, and mobile applications, around 47% of the global workforce can be considered professional freelancers, with more than 40% of Gen Z professionals reporting freelance work in the last year.
+Understanding what the gig economy is can help businesses and individuals navigate this growing trend.

-Though it’s clear to see why so many workers have become enamored with the potential freedom offered by a freelancing career, there are still many issues with being your own boss.
+Though it’s clear to see why so many workers have become enamored with the potential freedom offered by a freelancing career, there are still many issues with being your boss.
 Chasing clients and ensuring payment on time can be difficult without a corporate legal team.
 In fact, 72% of freelancers claim outstanding invoices unpaid by clients.
+This is a common challenge faced by millennials freelance, highlighting the need for effective invoicing and payment tracking solutions.

 For freelancing professionals in such a position, and skilled workers considering a move into the freelancing sphere, this guide will explain how to protect your business from unpaid invoices and bad-faith clients.
 It will also explain the legal options available to reclaim your missing funds.